The Danish school system offers high quality education from the age of 6 to 19.

 Primary and lower secondary education (age 6 to 16)

 The primary and lower secondary education in Denmark is, for the most part, free of charge.
-Five in six children attend a public school (folkeskole) and one in six attends a private school.
+Five in six children attend a public basic school (folkeskole) and some attend a private basic school.

 Denmark has more than 24 international schools, which are primarily attended by children with foreign parents, who live in Denmark for a shorter period of time.